 - There are several useful apps that will make your day to day life easier – examples are in the resources section.

-We look forward to seeing you at the Bronchoscopy training day in October, and at training days and really hope you enjoy your training.
+We look forward to seeing you at training days and really hope you enjoy your training.
 If you have any questions, have a look at the FAQs, and if that doesn’t help, grab us in the corridor or get in touch.
-If we don’t know the answer we’ll usually know who will!
+If we don’t know the answer, we’ll usually know who will!
 We’re here to help so don’t hesitate to contact us.